 These are the 24 steps you need to follow in order to produce the famous Drap de Bonneval fabric.
 By applying each of these steps with the necessary skill, the highest quality raw materials and an exceptional environment, you can achieve fabric of a rare quality.

-At every stage of the production process, the Arpin Mill is stringent in our approach to the quality of our products and of our work.
+At every stage of the production process, the Arpin Mill is stringent in its approach to the quality of its products and of its work.
 For example, we fringe all of our throws by hand - just like we did back in 1817 - for that incomparable artisanal finish.
 And because we’re committed to preserving the purity of our local Versoyen River, the Arpin Mill has decided to work with a French dye-maker with 60 years’ experience in the production of natural dyes.
-Like us, they also use the latest in environmental protection for their equipment.
+Like us, they also use the latest environmental protection equipment.

 It takes dedication to use National Heritage machines on a daily basis.
 These machines are more than a hundred years old, and it takes great care and attention to work with them.
 This, however, is a price worth paying to perpetuate the unique artisanal heritage of our family and our exceptional skills and expertise.